ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 ```
 <Device Name>         - The adapter-specific identity of the CAN device.
-    can*              - SocketCAN device, must be already initialized and
+    can*@<Baud>       - SocketCAN device, must be already initialized and
                         setup.
-Ex. 'can0'.
+Ex. 'can0@1000000'.
+Note, baudrate is optional
+                        for most applications.
-    vcan*             - Virtual SocketCAN device, must be already initialized
+    vcan*@<Baud>      - Virtual SocketCAN device, must be already initialized
                         and setup.
+Note, baudrate is optional for most
+                        applications.
-    <port>@<baud>     - SLCAN device, must be a CANable device.
+    <Port>@<Baud>     - SLCAN device, must be a CANable device.
 CAN baudrate is
-                        indicated by the baud field.
+                        initialized to <Baud> bit/s.
 Ex 'COM3@1000000' for
                         Windows and '/dev/ttyACM0@1000000' for Linux.

 <CAN Frame>           - A CAN frame.
 May be a data frame or RTR frame, based on